ArduinoHannover/FlipDot_5x7/README.md

 # FlipDot 5x7-Controller

-Adafruit GFX Based for 5x7 FlipDot Breakout Board
+Adafruit GFX based Library for 5x7 FlipDot breakout board which can be purchased at [HannIO](http://hannio.org/produkt/5x7-flipdot-controller/).

 ## Wiring